 What is hydrogen peroxide cream used for?

-Crystacide cream is licensed for the treatment of skin infections caused by a microorganism, which are sensitive to hydrogen peroxide.
+Crystacide cream is licensed to treat skin infections caused by a microorganism sensitive to hydrogen peroxide.
 Therapy with this cream is usually limited to three weeks.

 Where can you buy hydrogen peroxide cream?